On the ubiquity of Arf rings: Arf and weakly Arf rings arising from idealizations

 \section{Arf and weakly Arf rings arising from idealizations}

 In this section, we study the problem of when the idealizations $A = R \ltimes M$ of torsion-free modules $M$ over Noetherian rings $R$ are Arf and weakly Arf.
-The main goal is to enrich the theory by showing that Definition \ref{2.3} gives concrete examples of weakly Arf rings.
+The main goal is to enrich the theory by providing concrete examples of weakly Arf rings.
 Throughout this section, let $R$ be a Noetherian ring, and let $M$ be a finitely generated torsion-free $R$-module.
 Let $A=R \ltimes M$ be the idealization of $M$ over $R$.
 Thus $A = R \oplus M$ is considered as an $R$-module and the multiplication in $A$ is given by

 for each $(a, x), (b, y) \in A$; see also Section 3.
 Note that it follows that $A$ is Noetherian and $\fka = (0) \times M$ is an ideal of $A$ with $\fka^2=(0)$.
 Hence, when $(R, \m)$ is a local ring, then so is $A = R \ltimes M$ with the maximal ideal $\fkm \times M$ since $R \cong (R \ltimes M)/\fka$.